rhinobase/hono-under-pressure/README.md

 });
 ```

-If you don't throw an Error, the request will be handled normally.
+If you don't throw a HTTPException, the request will be handled normally.

 It's also possible to specify the `pressureHandler` on the route: